- WORK IN PROGRESS. Banned of Bomb1st claimed he has a material sequence for the project but the content is unknown (with that supposed subtitle). For our "Yin Side", we followed the last known tracklist before the album was renamed Troublesome, for the "Yang Side" we added the 7 tracks from the cas

 Tupac does not have any illusions.
 The destiny of a young black male

-from the ghetto is to go in prison and to end up being killed...
+from the ghetto is to go in prison or to end up being killed...
 The

 destiny of 1 black man in 21 (cf. Strictly Dope's 1 In 21 back cover).